charlieknoll/app-yoke/README.md

 ## Examples

-Are you tired of clearing site data, clearing notification settings, reloading page, reloading again to populate data, logging in, disabling/enabling network and repeating over and over again as you test your application?
+Are you tired of clearing site data, reloading page, reloading again to populate data, logging in, disabling/enabling network and repeating over and over again as you test your application?
 If so, set up a steps file and hook it up with a hot key to get instant automation of the steps.

 ```
 ;This script fully reloads a pwa, auth using api key,